suss-vli/student-guide/guide/faq.md

 ![Start/End Lab](images/voc-start-end.png)

-### 3. Submission deadline
+### 3. Submission deadline rules

+**Before deadline**
-Students are able to submit multiple times before the assignment deadline.
+- Students are able to submit multiple times before the assignment deadline.

+**After deadline**
-Once the deadline is over, those who have at least 1 submission before deadline cannot submit again.
-Those who have no submission before the deadline will only have 1 chance of submitting their assignment.
+- Once the deadline is over, those who have at least 1 submission before deadline cannot submit again.
+- Those who have no submission before the deadline will only have 1 chance of submitting their assignment.